radiac/tcmi/README.md

   is on your site.
 * This will have no effect on form submissions - they will make your music restart.
-* Set this to `false` if you don't want TCMI to interfere with links.
+* Set this to `false` if you don't want TCMI to interfere with links, or want to run it on its own page (ie in a frame).
 * Default: `true`